+Figure 9.
+Time in EDP Phase by Grade.

 The grade 6 student spent much more time planning his design.
 He also researched his design by looking for appropriate parts.
-The second grade student did not do any discernable planning.
+The second grade student did not do significant planning and did not do any discernable research.
 The second grade student spent more time building and evaluating his design.